sakinaahmed/Awesomeness-Creator/readme.txt

 === Awesomeplugin===
 Contributors: Sakina
-Tags: Sakina, calculate to lift weight, weight Requires at least: 4.6
+Tags: Sakina, calucalte to lift weight, weight Requires at least: 4.6
 Tested up to: 5.4
 Stable tag: 1.0
 License: GPLv2 or later

 Awesomeplugin takes your age and weight as a input.
-This plugin give you health advice as per your age and weight.
-Rightnow no need of database for this plugin.
+This plugin give you helth advice as per your age and weight.Rightnow no need of database for this plugin.

 == Description ==

 Awesomeplugin takes your age and weight as a input.
-This plugin give you health advice as per your age and weight.
-Rightnow no need of database for this plugin.
+This plugin give you helth advice as per your age and weight.Rightnow no need of database for this plugin.

-Major features in Awesomeplugin include:<br>
+Major features in Awesomeplugin include:

-Automatically calculate weight that you can lift.<br>
+* Automatically caluclat weight that you can lift.
-Validation is done for each input field.
+* Validation is done for each input feild.

 == Installation ==